castlelemongrab/parlance/README.md

-  parlaid followers   Fetch all followers of a user parlaid comments    Fetch all comments for a user or post parlaid votes       Fetch all votes made by a user
+  parlaid followers   Fetch all followers of a user parlaid comments    Fetch all comments for a user or post parlaid votes       Fetch all votes made by a user parlaid post        Post a new message to your account parlaid delete      Delete an existing message from your account

 Options:
   --help               Show help                                       [boolean]